lucasng-dev/zsh-config/README.md

 ## Update

-Run again the installer, or use the following command/alias:
+Use the following command/alias:

 ```shell
 @zshup
 ```

+An alternative is to run manually a `git pull` on this project folder and re-run the `install.zsh` script.

 ## Uninstall